ENCCS/hpda-python/content/GPU-computing.rst

 .. warning::

-   You should never implemente such things like matrix multiplication by yourself, there are plenty of existing libraries available.
+   You should never implement such things like matrix multiplication by yourself, there are plenty of existing libraries available.